Back to home page click here

 - More power to backbench Members of Parliament - In the British political system, the party in Government has considerably more power in the legislature than the Opposition parties and in all the political parties the whips have considerable power over backbenchers.
 Ordinary MPs could be given more influence by measures such as more independent and stronger all-party Select Committees, more unwhipped votes (especially during the Committee Stage of Bills), more support for Private Members' Bills (those initiated by backbenchers rather than Ministers), more power to scrutinise Government spending, and a new power to subject ministers to confirmation hearings.
 The parties will bring forward the proposals of the Wright Committee for reform to the House of Commons in full - starting with the proposed committee for management of programmed business and including government business within its scope - by the third year of the Parliament.

 - The power to force a by-election - Currently a by-election occurs only when an MP dies or resigns or is sentenced to more than one year in prison.
-The Government has published a Bill proposing that a by-election could be forced if 10% of eligible constituents - around 6,800 in a typical constituency - voted for a recall.
-The ousted Member of Parliament would be free to stand for re-election.
-However, the proposal has been criticised on the grounds that the recall petition would only be triggered by a vote of no confidence in the House of Commons or a prison sentence.
+The Government published a Bill proposing that a by-election could be forced if 10% of eligible constituents - around 6,800 in a typical constituency - voted for a recall.
+However, the proposal was criticised on the grounds that the recall petition would only be triggered by a vote of no confidence in the House of Commons or a prison sentence.
 In fact, following the success of the UK Independence Party in the local elections of May 2013, the Government dropped various measures that Conservative backbenchers did not like and this included the Bill on forcing by-elections.
 However, in the Queen's Speech of June 2014, the idea was revived with the promise of a Bill in the final session of the current Parliament.
 The triggers for a by-election would be a custodial sentence of 12 months or less or a majority vote in a recall petition required by the Commons Standards Committee.

 - More devolution nationally and locally - The Scottish Parliament, the Welsh Assembly and the Northern Ireland Assembly all have devolved powers and all of them want more, while many local authorities feel that, over past decades, their powers have been eroded by the national parliament.
 Some believe that a revitalisation of the British political system requires more devolution of power.
 The parties have agreed to the implementation of the Calman Commission proposals on further Scottish devolution and the offer of a referendum on further Welsh devolution.
 Also the parties intend to promote the radical devolution of power and greater financial autonomy to local government and community groups.
 This will include a full review of local government finance.